Branko Smiljanić: Managerial career

-In 2008, he was appointed as the head coach of Libya national under-20 football team.
+In 2008, he was appointed the head coach of Libya national under-20 football team.
 During his one-year spell with the U20 national team, he helped them achieve the bronze medal in the 2009 Mediterranean Games.
 His team first topped the Group C with two draws against Montenegro U20 and with the help of a 4–2 penalty shootout win over the Europeans in the second match.
 In the semi-finals, they were defeated 1–0 by Italy U20 and in the third place match they won 8–7 on penalties against France U20 after the match had ended 0–0 at normal time.

-After a successful stint with the Libya national U-20 team, he was appointed as the head coach of the Libya national football team on a three-year contract.
+After a successful stint with the Libya national U-20 team, he was appointed the head coach of the Libya national team on a three-year contract.

-In October 2011, he was one of a number of managers the candidates for the vacant Rwanda national football team manager role.
+In October 2011, he was one of a number of managers the candidates for the vacant Rwanda national team manager role.

-In 2012, he moved back to Jordan where he was appointed as the head coach of Al-Wehdat SC, fierce rivals of his former club, Al-Faisaly SC.
+In 2012, he moved back to Jordan where he was appointed the head coach of Al-Wehdat SC, fierce rivals of his former club, Al-Faisaly SC.
 He helped the Amman New Camp-based club reach the quarter-finals of the 2012 AFC Cup.
 On 31 August 2012, he was sacked by the club after a 2–0 defeat against Al-Arabi (Irbid), the club's second defeat in the past three matches.

 In 2013, he moved back to Libya and to his former club, Al-Ittihad on a one-year contract.

-In 2014, he returned to Serbia where he was appointed as the head coach of Serbian SuperLiga club FK Napredak Kruševac.
+In 2014, he returned to Serbia where he was appointed the head coach of Serbian SuperLiga club FK Napredak Kruševac.

-On 20 November 2014, he arrived in Muscat, Oman and then moved to Saham where on 22 November 2014, he signed a six-month contract to be appointed as the head coach of Saham Club of Oman Professional League.
+On 20 November 2014, he arrived in Muscat, Oman and then moved to Saham where on 22 November 2014, he signed a six-month contract to be appointed the head coach of Saham Club of Oman Professional League.

-In February 2016, he was appointed manager of Thai League 1 club BEC Tero Sasana.
+In February 2016, he was appointed manager of Thai League 1 club BEC-Tero Sasana.

 On 27 November 2016, he moved back to his former club, Al-Faisaly SC.

-In 2017, he moved back to Montenegro where he was appointed as the head coach of Mladost Podgorica.
+In 2017, he moved back to Montenegro where he was appointed the head coach of Mladost Podgorica.

 On 9 November 2018, Smiljanić was named the head coach of Al Ahli SC (Tripoli).
 On 23 March 2018, he left the club by mutual consent.

 Personal life

-His son, Milan Smiljanić is a professional footballer who has played for top European clubs like FK Partizan, RCD Espanyol, Sporting de Gijón, Gençlerbirliği S.K., Maccabi Netanya and is currently playing for FK Partizan.
+His son, Milan Smiljanić is a professional footballer who has played for top European clubs like FK Partizan, RCD Espanyol, Sporting de Gijón, Gençlerbirliği S.K., Maccabi Netanya and FK Partizan.
 Branko is fluent in English, Serbian and Swedish.